kinland/cypress-selector-shorthand/README.md

 If you are using the generated selector shorthands, you can chain Cypress commands off them.
 The shorthand chain is not evaluated until you chain a Cypress command off of it.
 So `myApp.appInfo.existingUsersSection` will not do anything, but `myApp.appInfo.existingUsersSection.refresh.click()` is equivalent to `cy.tget('my_app app_info existing_users_section refresh').click()`.

-Note that the selector shorthand generation looks for any field named `'row'` with descendants, and generates a corresponding `with` property.
+Note that the selector shorthand generation looks for fields ending with `rows`/`items`/`menu-items` with a matching direct descendent that also has descendants (i.e. `row`/`item`/`menu-item`), and generates a corresponding `with` property.
 So in the example, you can use `myApp.appInfo.existingUsersSection.rows.with.firstName('John')` and that will return all rows for people with the first name John.
-This is equivalent to `cy.tget('my_app app_info existing_users_section rows row:has([data-test=firstName]:contains(John))')`, except the tget won't actually fire until you chain further Cypress commands off of it.
+This is equivalent to `cy.tget('my_app app_info existing_users_section rows row:has([data-test="firstName"]:contains(John))')`, except the tget won't actually fire until you chain further Cypress commands off of it.

 The selector shorthands are also passed to `.within`.
 If you use `.within` on a regular Cypress command, it behaves exactly like normal, but if you chain `.within` on a generated navigation object, it yields the navigation object AND the previous subject:
 ```js